maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GtkAdditions.rst

 Seek bars
 *********

 The seek bars are useful to select a value from a range of predetermined values by adjusting the slider with a finger.
-These seek bars could be horizontal or vertical and are implemented using GtkVScale and GtkHScale.
+These seek bars could be horizontal or vertical and are implemented using gtk.VScale and gtk.HScale.
 Thus, you can use this GTK+ widget in your Hildon application as seek bar but you should use following creation function instead of the GTK ones:

 ::

-  GtkHScale()
+  gtk.HScale()
-  GtkVScale()
+  gtk.VScale()

 Scales created by using these constructors has a hildonized behavior, meaning that when user tap or click in a point of the bar immediately jumps to the desired position.